great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 ## Steps

-### 1. Import the Great Expectations module and instantiate a Data context
+### 1. Import the Great Expectations module and instantiate a Data Context

 <ImportGxAndInstantiateADataContext />